Committed to expanding the scope and pace of collaborative clinical research opportunities across the University of Minnesota and to our hub partners.

 - Quality and cost improvements of healthcare using Big Data approaches

 Over the last 25 years Dr. Aliferis has invented and applied methods that include: automated protocols and automodeling systems for complex data analytics, Markov Boundary induction, Causal Graph based discovery and modeling, high dimensional feature selection, Support Vector Machines, multi-modal omics analysis, multiplicity modeling, clinical predictive modeling, scientometrics and evidence-driven information retrieval.

-Dr. Milton “Mickey” Eder leads CTSI’s Community Engagement to Advance Research and Community Health (CEARCH) core.
+Dr. Milton “Mickey” Eder leads CTSI’s Community Engagement to Advance Research and Community Health (CEARCH) core and co-leads CTSI's Community and Collaboration component with Timothy Beebe, PhD.
 CEARCH supports community and academic teams who implement, manage, and evaluate a research program that engages diverse communities in translational science.
 He also serves on multiple External Advisory Boards for other Clinical and Translational Science Award sites across the country.

 Dr. Eder joined the University’s Family Medicine and Community Health research faculty in 2014 to conduct translational and primary care practice-based research.
 Previously, he served as Director of Research and Evaluation at Access Community Health Network, a large network of Federally Qualified Health Centers in the Chicago area for 10 years.